-Users need to have the 'Edit Team' permission which typically belongs to Admin or Manager groups.
+Users need to have the 'Edit Team' permission that typically belongs to Admin or Manager groups.

 When do Rules start applying changes to messages in my Queue?

-Rules will start actioning messages in your Queue from the moment you create and enabled those Rules.
+Rules will start actioning messages in your Queue from the moment you create and enable those Rules.
 In some cases, when the Queue has just been created, the Rules may run over a small set of historic messages.
-Rules are run at the moment we processed a new message.
+Rules are run at the moment we process a new message.

 Can we see who has updated our Queues or Rules?